Do you know how to keep your little passengers safe?

 Dog car restraints come in several different styles.
 The best one for your dog will depend on his size, weight and temperament.
 While smaller or more anxious car riders may do best in a booster or carrier type, larger and more energetic pets may require a harness or hammock-style restraint.
 Here are the four main types of pet car seats:

-Bucket-shaped booster seats for dogs (or cats) keep your pet comfortable and contained–and he can still see everything he wants to see out of the window.
+Bucket-shaped booster seats for dogs or cats keep your pet comfortable and contained–and they can still see everything they want to see out of the window.
 These types of pet car seats are great for small-to-medium sized pets who enjoy the feel of a pet bed.
-Most can be secured to the car’s seat and also include a safety leash to keep him in place.
+Most can be secured to the car’s seat and also include a safety leash to keep them in place.

 2. Cat and Dog Carrier Car Restraints

 Great for frequent travelers with smaller pets, many carriers double as pet car seats.
 Pet carriers are perfect for keeping cats, puppies and small breeds comfy and secure while you travel—on the road or even in the air.
-Most have mesh panels and top zippers for him to poke his head out and watch the world go by.
+Most have mesh panels and top zippers for them to poke their head out and watch the world go by.

 3. Dog Harness Car Restraints